ros2/ros2_tracing/README.md

 ## Building

-If the `TRACETOOLS_ENABLED` option is disabled during build or if LTTng is not found, then this package will not do anything.
+If the `TRACETOOLS_DISABLED` option is enabled during build or if LTTng is not found, then this package will not do anything.

 To enable tracing: